Introduction to Elasticsearch for Real-World Use (Search Optimization Edition)

 Who is this course right for?

-• Backend developer seeking employment at an IT service company
+• A backend developer seeking employment at an IT service company

-• For those who want to quickly learn Elasticsearch and use it in real-world applications
+• Those who want to learn Elasticsearch quickly and use it in practice.

 Need to know before starting?